2025 Spring Impact Report

 IMPACT: Women leaders in the water sector in the Colorado River Basin said they had no spaces dedicated to networking with other Indigenous women and allies, so in 2023 we co-created one.

 In November 2024, we co-hosted the second annual Women and Water Convening at the San Xavier District of the Tohono O’odham Nation in Arizona with Indigenous Women’s Leadership Network, Sonoran Institute, The Chapter House and The Nature Conservancy.
-Fifty-six Indigenous women and allies, representing 10 Tribes, spent two days building connections, exchanging knowledge, and charting a path forward to steward and heal the Colorado River for generations to come.

 GRANT SPOTLIGHT: